CatherinJoy/Safe-Haven/README.md

 # Safe-Haven
-Mini Project, Semester 6,  Team members - Catherin Joy, Shikha Pillai, Theslin Sebastian, Fathima Fiya KM This is a project to create a mobile application named Safe Haven.
-It is primarily a Women Safety and Wellness Application.
+Mini Project, Semester 6,  Team members - Catherin Joy, Shikha Pillai, Theslin Sebastian, Fathima Fiya KM This is project focused on the creation of a Women's Safety and Wellness Application.
+The application includes features such as live location tracking, crime detector, panic button, and wellness resources.
+An ML model is used to analyze and classify the crime rates of the users surrounding area.